imchocomint/hyprplus/README.md

 - [ ] Creating a GUI/TUI application (hyst now in alpha)
 - [x] Make installing -dev and -dbgsym packages completely optional (only via hyst)
 - [ ] Adding more support: multiple other hypr* tools, ~~rofi-wayland~~ deprecated, use the classic rofi instead, wallust and so on
-- [ ] Pushing packages to Debian's repositories
+- [ ] Pushing packages to Debian's repositories (some people have done this - yay!)
 - [x] making hyprland-git a source-only package

 ## Quirks